 - A-level subjects: Grade C in a Science or Social Science subject.

 - Relevant subjects: Subjects that meet the Science/Social Science requirement for this course: Biology, Applied Biology, Human Biology, Chemistry, Design and Technology: Food Technology, Environmental Science, Geography, Geographical Science, Geology, Health and Social Care, Mathematics, Physical Education, Physics, Psychology, Applied Science, Science (Biology route), Science (Chemistry route), Science (Physics route), Science in Society, Sociology, Sport and Physical Education, Sports Studies.

 - EDEXCEL (BTEC) Diploma: To include six units in a Science or Social Science subject.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

 - Access: 15 Level 3 credits at Merit in a Science or Social Science subject.

 - Baccalaureate IB: A minimum Grade 5 in a Higher Level Science or Social Science subject.

 - Irish Highers: H3 in a Science or Social Science subject.

 - GCSE subjects: Grade C/4 or above in English Language or Literature and Mathematics, or equivalent.
 We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.

 - English Language Requirement:

-If your first language is not English, you should have a minimum IELTS score of 7.0 or above with a minimum of 7.0 in all sections of the test.
+If your first language is not English, you should have a minimum IELTS score of 7.0 or above with a minimum of 6.5 in writing, and 7.0 in all other sections of the test.
 Full details of this language test can be obtained from the British Council.
-Please note the University's published list of alternative English Language qualifications does not apply to this course.
+Please note the University's published list of alternative English language qualifications.